Coca162/crabpicker/README.md

 # Crabdropper

+Requires either Gnome Shell or `xdg-desktop-portal` for wayland users who are not using the `flameshot` feature.

+`flameshot` requires you have [flameshot](https://flameshot.org/) installed!

-Requires either Gnome Shell or `xdg-desktop-portal` for wayland users.
-To make sure clipboard functionality works make sure to have `xclip`/`xsel` for x11 or `wl-clipboard` for wayland
+To make sure clipboard functionality works have `xclip`/`xsel` for x11 or `wl-clipboard` for wayland.